-I'm the breeder behind Darmorr Golden's located in Wentzville, MO.
+I'm Darla M., the breeder behind Darmorr Golden's located in Wentzville, MO.
 Our dogs are first and foremost our pets.
 Our focus is on raising puppies that are healthy, have great temperaments, are versatile, and are well-socialized.
 Our goldens are therapy dogs, work in the field, and trial in rally/obedience.
 Most importantly they are companions.
 Our puppy families leave with not only their puppies but a piece of our hearts.

-What makes Darla’s program special
+What makes your program special?

 Darla has been certified by Good Dog's screening team for responsible and trusted breeding practices.
 When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
-You'll also have the chance to share a bit about yourself and what you're looking for in a new companion.
-Together, you'll choose the puppy that's right for you, stay in touch with regular updates, and plan how to bring your new puppy home.

 "The price includes AKC registration, vaccinations, deworming, and microchip through AKC Reunite.
 Each puppy goes home with a snuggle pup to ease in the transition.
 Puppies will leave for their new home with vet certification, microchipping, and their current worming and vaccinations.
 All puppies are sold at the same cost and AKC Limited Registration."